links-field/cubepress/docs/org/manage.md

 | Mary |  Industry B | admin |
 |  |  UK Branch | superadmin |

-Unlike company hierarchy, operations of Industry A and B are **of no interest** to Thomas.
+Unlike company hierarchy, in this case operations of Industry A and B are **of no interest** to Thomas.

 ## Mixed Model
 In above example, **Mary** can again develop her own organisational structure based on either company hierarchy or centralised model.